CrossRef/event-data-event-bus/README.md

 ### Development

-You can run the mock container and mount the source code directory as a volume.
+During development when changes are being made to the local repository you can run the mock container and mount the source code directory as a volume.

-    docker run -p 9990:9990 -v `pwd`:/home/deploy/event-data-event-bus -a stdout -it crossref/event-data-event-bus-mock
+    ./run-mock-live.sh

+All the test scripts also reflect the current code don't require rebuilding the image.

 ### Mock